mctinker/Map-Tasker/README.md

     `-profile 'profile name'` to display a single Profile and its Tasks only, `-task 'task name'` to display a single Task only,

+  Ai analysis support via OpenAi and Llama is currently only offered through the GUI.
+(See Note 5).

 ### Examples